Corneal Abrasion Treatment in India - Cost, Best Hospitals & Top Surgeons

 - Several lamellar approaches exist.
 The donor tissue preparation and the thickness of the layer being replaced are the main points of differentiation.

-Causes of Corneal Abrasion
+What are the Causes of Corneal Abrasion?

 - Poking your eyes with anything from your fingers to a pen to a cosmetics brush.

-- Using contact lenses that are either unclean, broken or not properly fitted to your eyes.
+- Using contact lenses that are either unclean, broken, or not properly fitted to your eyes.

 - Any foreign material 2that gets caught in your eyes, such as dust, dirt, ash, or any other foreign substance.